superstrong/who-is-out/README.md

 Now we can configure the scripts.

-- Create `events.gs`, `digest.gs`, and `trigger.gs` and copy/paste the contents
+- Create `events.gs`, `digest.gs`, `trigger.gs`, and (optionally) `notification.gs` and copy/paste the contents
-- In `trigger.gs`, replace the calendar and email variables with your own
+- In `trigger.gs`, replace the calendar, email, and (optionally) webhook variables with your own
     - Note: Set the recipient to something you can test with, such as your own email address
+    - Note: Set the webhook to something you can test with.
+If you are not using the webhook, comment out `notificationDaily` from `daily()`
 - In `trigger.gs`, run `hourly()` and `daily()` manually.
 This will cause them to prompt you for permission, which you should approve.

 ### Set to autopilot